sandworm-hq/docs/audit/README.md

 Sandworm starts by parsing your app manifest (the content of your `package.json` file), as well as your lockfile (`package-lock.json`, `yarn.lock`, or `pnpm-lock.yaml`, depending on what package manager you use).

-> **Note**
+{% hint style="info" %}
-> Make sure that Sandworm runs against the most recent lockfile for your app.
+Make sure that Sandworm runs against the most recent lockfile for your app.
 The lockfile represents the source-of-truth for information about what packages and what versions are currently in use.

-> **Warning**
+{% endhint %}

+{% hint style="warning" %}
-> Sandworm doesn't currently support [workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces).
+Sandworm doesn't currently support [workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces).
 You need to run Sandworm against the final built manifest and lockfile.
+{% endhint %}

 Sandworm then builds a standardized dependency graph object, representing the hierarchical structure of all your dependencies, and adds package metadata on top.
 By default, this metadata is obtained from [npm's registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md), but an offline alternative exists that's able to retrieve less info, but locally, from the `node_modules` directory.

 Multiple types of issue scans are then performed - see [detected issue types](#detected-issue-types) for the full list.
   * **CVE vulnerabilities**, retrieved via your package manager's command-line tool, by reading the results of `npm audit`, `yarn audit`, or `pnpm audit`.

-> **Note**
+{% hint style="info" %}
-> Identified vulnerabilities might vary between different package managers.
+Identified vulnerabilities might vary between different package managers.
+{% endhint %}

   * All **dependency licenses** are verified to be valid SPDX, OSI-approved, and compatible with the current project license policy, amongst other license-related checks.

-> **Warning**
+{% hint style="warning" %}
 > When identifying a package's license, Sandworm currently only looks at the `license` field in the manifest file.
 Reading package `LICENSE` files is on the roadmap.
+{% endhint %}

 * **Dependency metadata** is also verified against common indicators of risk or poor quality, such as deprecated packages, or packages with non-registry URLs.